 1. Keep a Regular Schedule

 While it’s easy to wake up when you want, saunter over to your laptop, start work in your pajamas and never take them off – it could also mean you never really “turn off” your day if you never actually signal its beginning.
-Work to wake up at the same time every day, change into work clothes (there are some different opinions on this, but most agree that changing clothes signals “work time” and helps motivation, not to mention video conference meetings), and maintain your regular work schedule including meetings, check-ins, even lunch times.
+Work to get up at the same time every day, put on work clothes (there are varying opinions on this, but most people agree that doing so signals “work time” and helps motivation, not to mention video conference meetings), sit at your work desk, which you may have purchased from a store like office monster specifically for your home office, and keep your regular work schedule, including meetings, check-ins, and lunch breaks.
 Schedule in time for a walk or break if you are able to get outside for some fresh air, or a home workout video to get your body moving.
 At the end of the day, close all screens and perhaps light a candle or put on some music to signal the end of your day.
 Many in quarantine in China mentioned the difficulty of never “turning off” since you can technically continue working if everything is there, but your brain needs a reset to maintain productivity in the long run.

 2. Keep Your Cool

 Offices are usually both centrally heated and air conditioned, helping you to stay warm and cool when you’re trying to work.
 Unless you have a boss who sets the thermostat at stupid temperatures, you probably don’t really notice the temperature in the office that much because it’s meant to be comfortable.
 Working from home, on the other hand, is a little different.

 In all likelihood, you don’t keep your heating on at home all day.
 This is going to create periods where you get cold and you can’t concentrate on your work because you’re shivering so much.
 Additionally, you might get too hot in the summer when the house suddenly becomes an oven, and you find that you’re sweating over the heat more than that stressful email you just got sent.